 • up to a 35% lower risk of coronary heart disease and stroke

-• up to a 50% lower risk of type 2 diabetes
+• as much as 50% lower risk of type 2 diabetes

 • up to a 50% lower risk of colon cancer

 • up to a 20% lower risk of breast cancer

 • a 30% lower risk of early death

 • up to an 83% lower risk of osteoarthritis